sleepingkingstudios/sleeping_king_studios-tools/README.md

 #### `#to_gem_version`

 Concatenates the MAJOR, MINOR, and PATCH constant values with PRERELEASE and BUILD (if available) to generate a modified semantic version string compatible with Rubygems.
-The major, minor, patch, prerelease, and build values (if available) are separated by dots (.).
+The major, minor, patch, prerelease, and build values (if available) are separated by dots `.`.

 #### `#to_version`

 Concatenates the MAJOR, MINOR, and PATCH constant values with PRERELEASE and BUILD (if available) to generate a semantic version string.
-The major, minor, and patch values are separated by dots (.), then the prerelease (if available) preceded by a hyphen (-), and the build (if available) preceded by a plus (+).
+The major, minor, and patch values are separated by dots `.`, then the prerelease (if available) preceded by a hyphen `-`, and the build (if available) preceded by a plus sign `+`.